KIPAC/computing/s3df/README.md

 ## Getting an Account

-If you are a SLAC employee or affiliated researcher (i.e. with KIPAC) with a SLAC Unix account, you are eligible for an S3DF account.
-To enable your S3DF account, log into [coact](https://coact.slac.stanford.edu/) using your SLAC Unix credentials and follow the instructions to request membership in the KIPAC S3DF facility.
+If you are a SLAC employee or affiliated researcher (i.e. with KIPAC) with a SLAC computing account, you are eligible for an S3DF account.
+To enable your S3DF account, log into [coact](https://coact.slac.stanford.edu/) using your SLAC computing credentials and follow the instructions to request membership in the KIPAC S3DF facility.

+(Note that S3DF is presently in a transition from Unix to SSO/ActiveDirectory authentication for all S3DF web and SSH bastions anticipated to be complete in the Fall of 2025.
+Unix account passwords will not work with S3DF services after the transition.
+If you currently only have a Unix account you can provision your SSO/ActiveDirectory account via a self-service portal at [https://ad-account.slac.stanford.edu](https://ad-account.slac.stanford.edu) using your Unix account and follow the directions to create your SSO/ActiveDirectory account.)

 ## KIPAC Specific Resources